-- A proposal for the paper in the form of an extended abstract must be submitted to a Faculty member that has agreed to supervise the paper and the Graduate Assistant by May 31st of the second year. - The final draft must be submitted to the Supervisor and the Graduate Assistant by November 30th of the third year. - A committee consisting of the Supervisor and a second faculty member chosen by the Graduate Coordinator will evaluate the paper.
+- A proposal for the paper in the form of an extended abstract must be submitted both to a Faculty member that has agreed to supervise the paper and to the Graduate Coordinator by May 31st of the second year. - 2.
+The final draft must be submitted to the Supervisor and the Graduate Coordinator by November 30th of the third year. - 3.
+The paper will be evaluated by a committee consisting of the Supervisor and a second faculty member chosen by the Graduate Coordinator.
 The paper will be marked as either Pass or Deferred in consultation with the Graduate Coordinator.
-The Graduate Assistant will inform students of the decision by December 15th of their third year along with comments by the committee in case of a Deferred decision. - Those that obtain a Deferred have the opportunity to resubmit once, with the deadline for doing so being March 30th of their third year. - After resubmitting, the paper will be evaluated again and the grade will be changed to either a Pass or a Fail.
-If the student fails to obtain a Pass, the student will normally be required to withdraw from the program.
-Like all academic decisions, this decision would be subject to the School of Graduate Studies' academic appeal process.
+The Graduate Coordinator will inform the students of the Decision by December 15th of their third year along with comments by the committee in case of a Deferred decision. - 4.
+Those students who obtain a Deferred have the opportunity to resubmit once, with the deadline for doing so being March 30th of their third year. - 5.
+After resubmitting, the paper will be evaluated again and the grade will be either changed to a Pass or a Fail.
+If the student fails to obtain a Pass, the student will be required to withdraw from the program.